 As the meal progressed, Rita introduced two regional meat dishes that best exemplify the local cuisine.

 The first was oxtail stewed in red wine.
-This dish is made using a recipe that has been passed down through the family.
+This dish is made using a recipe that has been passed down through her family.
 It is also a meal that takes five hours to prepare.

 The oxtail was fall off the bone tender, and perfectly seasoned.
 Served with mashed potatoes, this made for an excellent dish.

-Black Pork with Traditional Migas
+Portuguese Black Pork with Traditional Migas

 The black pork was one of the dishes we were most excited to try.
 The region’s black pork from Iberian pigs fed by foraging for acorns is some of the best in the world.